jColeChanged/jColeChanged.github.io/jekyll/_posts/2021-2-21-numbers-programmers-should-know.md

 small amount of resulting data is faster than not compressing and sending the raw data and you start gaining a latency advantage in terms of sending data at a lower data threshold than might seem intuitive when thinking about things from a human perspective.
-One way to think about why compression before sending is better is to conver these numbers to your intuition.
+One way to think about why compression before sending is better is to convert these numbers to your intuition.
 Packing your bag before you hop on a flight is a bit faster than taking a plane trip per item.

 The exact amount of when it becomes worthwhile to do this is a bit hard to say without knowing